Hospitalization data flawed in Missouri, perhaps elsewhere

 The project noted that the number of reported intensive care unit patients in Kansas had decreased from 80 to one without explanation.
 It said Wisconsin’s hospitalization figures stayed unexpectedly flat while other indicators worsened.
 And it said Georgia, Alabama, and Florida reported only partial updates to hospitalization data.

-Health department representatives in each of those states didn’t immediately respond to Associated Press requests for comment.
+A spokeswoman for the Wisconsin Department of Health Services said the state’s reporting was accurate, with the number of hospitalizations holding steady for one day, Wednesday, before rising again on Thursday.
+Health department representatives in the other states mentioned in the blog didn’t immediately respond to Associated Press requests for comment.

 In Missouri, the loss of accurate hospitalization data comes as confirmed cases continue to rise.
 On Friday, Missouri reported 1,811 new cases of COVID-19, and 31 additional deaths.
 Since the onset of the pandemic, Missouri has cited 164,534 confirmed cases and 2,688 deaths.